Vidyabhushana

 Vidyabhushana began to learn music when he was young, from his father Govindacharya, and for several years was a student of B. V. Narayana Aithal of Udupi.
 In the later years he got training from the musician, Sangeetha Kalanidhi R. K. Srikantan and then from T. V. Gopalakrishnan of Chennai.

 He continues his activities in music, and the spread of devotion and service to the community through "Bhakti Bharathi Prathistana", a trust for which he is the founder trustee.
 This trust conducts musical programs to commemorate Purandara Dasara Aradhana and other events.
-Presently he is constructing "Purandarashrama" in Bangalore.

-He has written an auto biography on his life - "Nenape Sangeeta".

-He is a native of Dakshina Kannada district.
+Presently he is constructing "Purandarashrama" in Bangalore.He is a native of Dakshina Kannada district and Shivalli Madhva Brahmin.
 He lives with his wife Rama and two children in Bangalore.
 He was the pontiff of Subrahmanya Matha, before becoming a full-time singer.
 In 1997 he decided to give up the sanyasa and entered into wedlock.
+He has written his autobiography 'Nenape Sangeetha' (Memory is music) in Kannada language published by Vikram Hathwar of Prakruthi Prakashana.